 Many older adults enjoy a glass of wine with dinner or a beer while watching the game on TV.
 Having a drink now and then is fine — as long as you don’t overdo it.
-Alcohol may affect older adults differently than younger adults.
+As an older adult, alcohol may affect you differently than it does younger adults.

 As you age, you become more sensitive to alcohol’s effects.
 After age 65, your lean body mass and water content decrease.
 In addition, your metabolism slows down.
 Alcohol stays in your system longer so the amount of alcohol in your blood is higher than it would have been when you were younger.